valsou/minimal_kiosk/README.md

 Possible improvements :
 * in "today" case : show wind data if rain data < 5mm (light rain)
+* add "this afternoon" when datetime < 12:00 and show "tomorrow" when datetime >= 12:00
 * simplify configuration

 ## 1. Prerequisites